 100 yards of front crawl using rhythmic breathing and a stabilizing, propellant kick.
 Rhythmic breathing can be performed either by breathing to the side or to the front.

-100 yards of breaststroke using a pull, breathe, kick and glide sequence.
+100 yards of breaststroke using a pull, breath, kick and glide sequence.

 100 yards of either the front crawl or breaststroke.